Grantley Hall

-The Norton Family
+Norton family

-Thomas Norton (1683–1719) built Grantley Hall in about 1710 shortly before his marriage.
-His father became the owner of the Grantley Estate in the previous century and he inherited it.
+Thomas Norton built Grantley Hall in about 1710 shortly before his marriage.
+His father had become the owner of the Grantley Estate in the previous century and he inherited it.
 In 1712 he married Elizabeth Serjeantson, the daughter of William Serjeantson of Hanlith.
 There is an elaborate memorial to Elizabeth in Ripon Cathedral.
 He died in 1719 at the age of 36 leaving his wife with four small children, three sons and a daughter.
 His eldest son Fletcher Norton was only 3 years old when he inherited the Grantley estate.

-Lord Fletcher Norton (1716–1789) studied law and became a Member of Parliament.
+Lord Fletcher Norton studied law and became a Member of Parliament.
 In 1762 he received a knighthood and in the following year became Attorney-General and later Speaker of the House.
 In 1741 he married Grace Chapple (1711–1803) who was the daughter of Sir William Chapple, a Judge on the Kings Bench.
 It seems that in about 1760 he made substantial additions to Grantley Hall.
 In 1782 when he retired he was titled Lord Grantley, Baron of Markenfield.
 Markenfield Hall is a nearby property which he also owned.
 He died in 1789 and his son William Norton, 2nd Baron Grantley inherited Grantley Hall.

 Lord William Norton was born in 1742 and became a Member of Parliament.
 In 1791 he married Anna Margaretta Midgeley.
 They had two sons but both died in infancy.
 His wife also died several years after they were married.
-When William died in 1822 Grantley Hall was inherited by his nephew Fletcher Norton (1798–1875).
+When William died in 1822 Grantley Hall was inherited by his nephew Fletcher Norton.

 Lord Fletcher Norton, 3rd Lord Grantley was born in 1798.
 In 1825 he married Charlotte Earle Beechey who was the daughter of Sir William Beechey, the famous portraitist.
 Sir William painted a portrait of his daughter which is shown.